 XV408 served with 6, 54, 23, 29, 92, 19 Sqns and 228 OCU in a career spanning over 22 years.
 Like XT899, it briefly gained a special all-blue colour scheme in 1991 and the two aircraft made several public appearances together.
 After retirement it 1992 it was flown to RAF Cranwell, where it assumed gate guard duties for a while before moving to RAF Halton for more of the same.
 In 2003 the aircraft appeared on static display at the International Air Tattoo at RAF Fairford and afterward stayed on site to await scrapping.
 It was saved by the RAF Museum, who placed it on loan to Tangmere Military Aviation Museum in 2005 where it appeared on display in 29 Sqn colours.
 It was then permanently gifted to TAM in 2016, who reverted it back to its commemorative 92 Sqn blue colour scheme.

 XV415 was another FGR.2 that started its career by taking part in significant trials work- with both HSA and A&AEE at Boscombe Down- before finally reaching an active squadron (54) in December 1971.
 Also part of 41, 31, 56, 29, 92 and 23 Sqns (on Falklands duty between May 1986 and March 1988) as well as 228 OCU, it finished up, like so many other FGR.2s, at Wattisham, firstly in the hands of 74 Sqn before ending its career back with 56 Sqn in June 1992.
-It was then transported by road to RAF Boulmer, Northumberland, where it remains on gate guard duty to this day, still in 56 Sqn red tail markings.
+It was then transported by road to RAF Boulmer, Northumberland, where it remains on gate guard duty to this day and was repainted in 19 Sqn colours in May 2022.
 It is accompanied by a plaque that highlights statistics for the aircraft and also lists significant dates in its operational history.

 XV424 started its career in service with 6 Sqn during April 1969 but was also part of 54, 29, 111, 56 and 92 Sqns as well as 228 OCU.
 However, it is more celebrated as the aircraft painted in the special ‘Alcock & Brown’ colour scheme that made a commemorative Atlantic crossing between Goose Bay, Canada and Clifden, Ireland in June 1979 (the 60th Anniversary of the original first crossing).
 The aircraft stayed in these markings for a number of public appearances through the rest of the year before finally being removed in November 1979.
 It finished its service career with 56 Sqn at Wattisham and after retirement at the end of 1992 was delivered to the RAF Museum in Hendon, London, where it is now preserved and on display still in 56 Sqn colours.